Skip to content

 These include vibrotactile motors, textile speakers, and other feedback systems that generate haptic sensations or sound directly on the body.

-For this Wearables week, you will create a total of 3 swatches:
+For this Wearables week, we created a total of 3 swatches:

 Each swatch should be intentionally designed to be worn on the body.